 Make sure you set aside time with your girlfriends by scheduling a get-together like you would a yoga class.
 After all, it might be just as good for you.
 "When we look at what makes the biggest difference to our health and happiness, healthy relationships top the list," Nelson says.

-Reason #5: You've Had Bad Experiences In The Past
+Why I Don’t Have Girlfriends: Bad Experiences In The Past

 You've heard it before, and maybe you've said it yourself: women declaring that they "just don't get along" with other women.
 However, Nelson says that this is a generalization that's likely linked with bad feelings from the past.
 "If some women have a hard time with friendships with other women, it often comes down to a past failure of two requirements of friendship: positive feelings and shared vulnerability.
 In these cases, women have usually had some negative experience in their friendships which have left them believing that they can’t trust other women or fear that they will be hurt."